Quansight-Labs/uarray/docs/index.rst

 ``uarray``, although the ideal place to have it would be NumPy itself.

 However, the benefit to having it separate is that it could span multiple NumPy versions, even before NEP-18 (or even NEP-13) was available.
+Another benefit is that it can have a faster release cycle to help it achieve this.

 Separate Imports
 ^^^^^^^^^^^^^^^^